cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   - Nzz: The length in bytes of a shared secret produced by this KEM
   - Nenc: The length in bytes of an encapsulated key produced by this KEM
   - Npk: The length in bytes of an encoded public key for this KEM
+  - Nsk: The length in bytes of an encoded private key for this KEM

 * A Key Derivation Function (KDF):
   - Extract(salt, IKM): Extract a pseudorandom key of fixed length `Nh` bytes